 Driver who mowed down knife attacker released without charge

-Yasmin Chkaifi was stabbed to death by her ex-husband in the street last month.
+Yasmin Chkaifi was stabbed to death by her ex-husband in the street on January 24

 A driver who ploughed his car into a knife attacker in a desperate attempt to stop him killing a mother-of-two has been released without charge.